margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 No one needs to know everything.
 I believe it's life-fulling to aspire to learn at least one new thing every day.

+The study of history is the study of what has always and already been there, the stories unmasked.
+The study of history is the art of telling stories, and the art of communication.
+In the Newseum, "journalism is the first draft of history".

 <br>

 ## Tennessee and Nashville ##